-Annuities are contractually-executed, relatively low-risk investment products; the insured (usually, an individual) pays a life insurance company a lump-sum premium at the start of the contract.
-That money is to be paid back to the insured in fixed, incremental amounts, over some future time period (predetermined by the insured).
-The insurer invests the premium; the resulting profit/return on investment fund the payments received by the insured, and, compensate the insurer.
+Annuities are contractually-executed, relatively low-risk investment products; the insured (usually an individual) pay a life insurance company a lump-sum premium at the start of the contract.
+That money is to be paid back to the insured in fixed, incremental amounts, over a future time period predetermined by the insured.
+The insurer invests the premium; the resulting profit, or return on investment, fund the payments received by the insured, and, compensate the insurer.

-Conventional annuity contracts provide a predictable, guaranteed stream of future income (e.g., for retirement) until the death(s) of the beneficiaries(s) named in the contract, or, until a future termination date – whichever occurs first.
-These financial instruments have been used to accumulate funds and provide significant and sudden increases in personal income (via future, lump-sum withdrawals), all while legally avoiding the taxes (e.g., income-, capital gains-, estate-) that would otherwise be assessed on them.
+Conventional annuity contracts provide a predictable, guaranteed stream of future income (e.g., for retirement) until the death(s) of the beneficiary(s) named in the contract, or, until a future termination date – whichever occurs first.
+These financial instruments have been used to accumulate funds and provide significant and sudden increases in personal income (via future, lump-sum withdrawals), while legally avoiding taxes (e.g., income-, capital gains-, estate-) that would otherwise be governmentally assessed.

 Immediate Annuities vs. Deferred Annuities

-An Immediate Annuity is an insurance policy which, in exchange for a sum of money, guarantees that the issuer will make a series of payments.
-These payments may be either level or increasing periodic payments for a fixed term of years or until the ending of a life or two lives, or even whichever is longer.
+An Immediate Annuity is an insurance policy that, in exchange for a sum of money, guarantees that the issuer will make a series of payments.
+These payments may either be level, or increasing, periodic payments for a fixed term of years or for a lifetime.

 A Deferred Annuity is a contract that is chiefly a vehicle for accumulating savings with a view to eventually distribute them either in the manner of an immediate annuity or as a lump-sum payment.